cameronvale88/cryptbrute/README.md

 Then open a terminal and run 'sudo chmod +x cryptbrute.py' and then 'python3 stegbrute.py'.

 The program will ask you to input the ciphertext.
 Follow the instructions.
+Google chrome will open to a site and utilze its recources to brute for that vigenere cipher.
+The other ciphers will completed on the terminal.
+The results for the non-vigenere ciphers will be saved to files within the same directory from where the program in run.

 If you have any questions or comments, please feel free to comments.